A Class of Dimension-free Metrics for the Convergence of Empirical Measures: Introduction

-We will primarily work with probability measures with finite first and second moments, that are, $\mathcal{P}^1(\bR^d)$ and $\mathcal{P}^2(\bR^d)$.
-We use $\|\cdot\|$ to denote the $l^2$ norm in Euclidean space and define the Lipschitz constant with respect to the $l^2$ norm:
+We will primarily work with probability measures with finite first and second moments, i.e., $\mathcal{P}^1(\bR^d)$ and $\mathcal{P}^2(\bR^d)$.
+We use $\|\cdot\|$ to denote the Euclidean norm and define the Lipschitz constant with respect to the Euclidean norm:

 We denote by $\delta_{x_0}$ the delta distribution at $x_0$.